 “So, what’s the verdict?” he said to hide his confusion, this time grateful for her deafness to his rattled lower harmonics.
 There was an unsettling sensation of tingling inside him and he didn’t want her to notice.

 “I concede,” she said.
 “Not so sharp at all.
 Don’t know what I expected, really.
 But your talons still look damn dangerous to me.”

 Before he could think himself out of it, he reached for her face and mimicked her actions: put his hand on her cheek, letting two talons brush against her skin, and seeking admittance into her mouth with the third.
 For a moment he wasn’t sure she’d let him in, and he braced himself for terrible embarrassment, but his fears were unfounded.

 She parted her lips, so very soft and wet.
 As he inserted his finger into her mouth, he could feel the muscles on his stomach flexing in an involuntary and unmistakable response to what was now an undeniably erotic situation.
 Only, it wasn’t supposed to be.
-He knew their species were sexually compatible, in theory, and that there were couples, albeit rare, on the Citadel and in other places where neither race was dominant.
+He knew their species were sexually compatible, in theory, and that there were couples, albeit rare, on the Citadel and in other places with diverse populations.
 But he had never been drawn like this to females of other species, not even to the asari, who were supposed to be universally attractive.
-Feeling this way about Shepard was both disturbing and exciting, and no longer a thing that could be ignored.
+Feeling this way about Shepard was disturbing and exciting, and no longer a thing that could be ignored.

-He only became aware that he’d produced a deep, seductive growl when it had already left his throat.
-But he was beyond feeling embarrassed, and didn’t even consider explaining himself.
-It was her game after all.
+He only became aware that he’d produced a deep, seductive growl when it had already left his chest.
+But he was beyond embarrassment and didn’t even consider explaining himself.
+It was her game, after all.

 She let go of his finger, though not before she licked it clean, talon and all, never breaking eye contact.